Skip to content

 Contemporary Working-Class Writing

 What characterises ‘working-class writing’?
 How has the working class in Britain been represented in literature since 1950?
 Is there still a class structure in Britain and have circumstances been changing for the better?
-Unfolding chronologically, the set texts on this module consider a variety of forms including novels, plays, short stories, poetry and non-fiction to develop an informed understanding of the intersections between social class and gender, sexuality, ethnicity and place.
-You will gain an understanding of modern and contemporary social and cultural history and heritage and develop the ability to critically analyse topical debates about class in Britain.
+The texts on this module consider a variety of forms including novels, plays, short stories, poetry and non-fiction to develop an informed understanding of the intersections between social class and gender, sexuality, ethnicity and place.
+You will gain an understanding of modern and contemporary social and cultural history, and heritage and develop the ability to critically analyse topical debates about class in Britain.

 Poetry and its Contexts

 This module will introduce you to advanced poetry writing.
-By engaging with the work of five post-war poets, from across the English-speaking world, you will study poetry with a broad range of concerns and in a broad range of styles, and write your own, while learning about the markets for poetry.
+By engaging with the work of five modern poets, from across the English-speaking world, you will study poetry with a broad range of concerns and in a broad range of styles, and write your own, developing your skill and craft and learning about the markets for poetry.

 Core modules